fabio-echegaray/fileops/readme.md

 See documentation [here](docs/main.md)

 ## Setup
-The package has been tested with versions of Python 3.6 or greater.
+The package has been tested with versions of Python 3.9 and greater.
 The installation script will complain if either Numpy of Wheels is not installed Thus, make sure you have those dependencies installed first, or alternatively run: `pip install wheels numpy && pip install imgfileops`

-### Libraries used
+### Main libraries used
-* Bioformats (OME files in general)
+* [BioIO](https://github.com/bioio-devs/bioio) (we use it for OME files in general)
-* Pycromanager (for images saved with Micro-Manager)
+* [Pycromanager](https://github.com/micro-manager/pycro-manager) (for images saved with Micro-Manager)
-* Tifffile (for generic tiff files, for image series when they are stored as individual files in a folder)
+* [Tifffile](https://github.com/cgohlke/tifffile) (for generic tiff files, for image series when they are stored as individual files in a folder)

+The package also uses other libraries.
+For a complete list, check the dependencies variable of the pyproject.toml file.

 ## Features
 ### Ability to write configuration files for volume export and movie rendering